VictorPascu/gaze-upon/README.md

 Code style can be checked using `/vendor/bin/phpcs`.
 Minor problems can be fixed using `/vendor/bin/phpcbf`.
 PHP code style is PSR2.

+## Known bugs

+- Transitioning to Vimeo after running YouTube videos can fail.
+The default video for Vimeo causes this by firing end-of-video events right after initializing.

 ## Todo